potatoqualitee/psmodulecache/README.md

 ### Inputs

-* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
+* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache

 ### Outputs

-None
+* `needed` - All modules that need to be installed (some are already built-in, like Pester)
+* `keygen` - Auto-generated cache key for actions/cache@v2 based on OS and needed modules
+* `modulepath` - The PowerShell module path directory
+* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache which can be used to confirm that the modules have been installed

 ### Cache scopes
 The cache is scoped to the key and branch.
 The default branch cache is available to other branches.